 If you are a Clarion resident, please read our latest update and guidance to you on our dedicated residents' website.

 Clare Miller, Group Chief Executive: “However long the public health crisis lasts, Clarion will stand by our staff, provide extra support to our residents in greatest need and continue to build desperately-needed affordable housing.”

 Regular updates are given to our residents about our efforts to keep them safe and ensure their services are as uninterrupted as possible.
 We have continued to carry out repairs and conduct fire risk assessments, as well as caretaking services and cleaning in communal areas.

 Our charitable foundation, Clarion Futures, is providing grants to community groups to tackle hardship caused by Covid-19.
-And since March this year Clarion Futures has helped find jobs and apprenticeships for more than 400 residents.
+And since March this year Clarion Futures has helped find jobs and apprenticeships for hundreds of residents.

 Clarion colleagues have gone above and beyond to support their community, including making free face shields for local key workers.
 You can read their story and many others here.

 Supporting our staff

 All our office based teams, including our call centres, were able to work from when lockdown was introduced.
 We provided equipment and training to enable thousands of staff to work remotely.

 Our protocols to protect the safety of staff are kept under constant review.